felipeqda/CarND-Advanced-Lane-Lines/writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-This section goes throught the rubric points one at a time and described how they were performed with example outputs, whenever applicable.
+This section goes through the rubric points one at a time and described how they were performed with example outputs, whenever applicable.

 ---